KULeuven-Diepenbeek/osc-course/content/ch2-interrupts/theory2_timer.md

 ## Interrupts
 In the example above it is up to the programmer to check if the timer has finished.
 Also for the Arduino example this can be said.
 The execution of the **delay()** function is also waiting until the delay is over.
 This waiting for an event is called: **polling**.
-A nice illustration for this is shown below.

-{{< youtube id="O_sO39FXL68" >}}
-&nbsp;

-Another example is given by a cartoon.

-{{< youtube id="18AzodTPG5U" >}}
-&nbsp;

-Would it not be nice that the CPU could just continue working on something else until a certain event occurs.
-In the second example (the one with the cartoon), the _co-pilot interrupts what the _processor_ was doing.

-An **interrupt** is a signal that goes to the processor signaling a certain event.
-There are two sources for this interrupt: hardware and software.
-The timer that reaches his maximum count and signals this to the processor is an example of a hardware interrupt.
-An example for a software interrupt could be an attempt of a division by zero.

 The datasheet of the microcontroller shows the hardware interrupts that are available.